John Leo

 John Patrick Leo (June 16, 1935 – May 9, 2022) was an American writer and journalist.
 He was noted for authoring columns in the National Catholic Reporter and U.S. News & World Report, as well as for his reporting with The New York Times and Time magazine.
-He later became editor-in-chief of "Minding the Campus", a conservative-libertarian web site focusing on America's colleges and universities.
+He later became editor-in-chief of "Minding the Campus", a web site focusing on America's colleges and universities.
 After retiring from journalism, he joined the Manhattan Institute as a senior fellow in 2007.

 Early life

 Leo was born in Hoboken, New Jersey, on June 16, 1935.
 His father, Maurice, was a designer of kitchen and hospital equipment; his mother, Mary (Trincellita), was a housewife.
 Leo was raised in Teaneck, New Jersey, and attended Regis High School in New York City on scholarship, graduating in 1952.
 He then studied philosophy and English at the University of Toronto, where he was also the editor of the student newspaper.
 After his graduation in 1957, he went back to his home state and covered the criminal courts for the Bergen Record of Hackensack, New Jersey, for three years.
 He subsequently worked as the editor of the Catholic Messenger, published by the Roman Catholic Diocese of Davenport of Davenport, Iowa, in 1960.